Synonym(s)

 - Partial picture or equivalent of urticaria.

 - HAE type I: Angioedema hereditary mutation in SERPING1/ most common form (85% of cases).
 One normal and one null allele of the structural gene are present.
 Autosomal dominant inheritance.
-Synthesis of C1 esterase inhibitor is decreased, its turnover increased.
+The synthesis of the C1 esterase inhibitor is reduced, its turnover is increased.

-- HAE type II: Angioedema hereditary mutation in serping1/ Occurs in approximately 15% of cases.
-Functionally inactive C1-INH at normal concentration in plasma; functionally active C1-INH at decreased concentration.
+- HAE type II: angioedema hereditary mutation in Serping1/ Occurs in approx. 15% of cases.
+Functionally inactive C1-INH in normal concentration in plasma; functionally active C1-INH in reduced concentration.

-Hereditary angioedema(nC1-INH-HAE/nodetectable mutation in SERPING1 gene.
+Hereditary angioedema(nC1-INH-HAE/nodetectable mutation in the SERPING1 gene.
 HAEs with normal C1-INH.
-Normal C1-INH concentration and function).
+Normal C1-INH concentration and function)

-- HAE type VI: Angioedema hereditary mutation in KNG1/KNG1-HAE/defectin kininogen-1 gene
+- HAE type VI: Angioedema hereditary mutation in KNG1/KNG1-HAE/defectin the kininogen-1 gene

-- HAE type VII: Angioedema hereditary mutation in MYOF/MYOF-HAE/defectin myoferlin gene
+- HAE type VII: Angioedema hereditary mutation in MYOF/MYOF-HAE/defectin the myoferlin gene

-- HAE type VIII: Angioedema hereditary mutation in HS3ST6 /HS3ST6-HAE/ defect in glucosamine 3-O-sulfotransferase 6 gene
+- HAE type VIII: Angioedema hereditary mutation in HS3ST6 /HS3ST6-HAE/defect in the glucosamine 3-O-sulfotransferase 6 gene

-- HAE type U: Angioedema hereditary with as yet unknown mutation /U-HAE
+- HAE type U: Angioedema hereditary with still unknown mutation /U-HAE

 Acquired bradykinin-mediated angioedema with C1-INH deficiency (AAE):

-- Type 1 (acquired angioedema, AAE I/increased catabolism of C1-INH)): Partially associated with lymphoproliferative malignancies, e.g., malignant lymphoma.
+- Type 1 (acquired angioedema, AAE I/increased catabolism of C1-INH)) Partly associated with lymphoproliferative malignant diseases, e.g. malignant lymphomas.

-- Type 2 (AAE II/autoimmune type)): as AAE I; detectable antibodies to C1-INH.
+- Type 2 (AAE II/autoimmune type)) as AAE I; detectable antibodies against C1-INH.

 Acquired bradykinin-mediated angioedema without C1-INH deficiency (AAE):

-- Pharmacologically induced (drug inhibition of the renin-angiotensin system/ACE inhibitors/angiotensin II receptor blockers).
+- Pharmacologically induced (drug-induced inhibition of the renin-angiotensin system/ACE inhibitors/angiotensin II receptor blockers)

 Other (acquired) angioedema: